awasser4/CovidAID_EEE511/README.md

 </center>

 ## Visualizations
-To  demonstrate  the  results  qualitatively,  we  generate  saliency  maps  for  our model’s  predictions  using  RISE.
-The purpose of these visualizations was to have an additional check to rule out  model  over-fitting  as  well  as  to  validate  whether  the  regions  of  attention correspond to the right features from a radiologist’s perspective.
-Below are some of the saliency maps on COVID-19 positive X-rays.
+Using RISE, the saliency  maps were generated for  our model’s  predictions to validate the predictions from the model.
 <center>

 <table>